China–United States relations: China's military expenditure and planning

 James R. Holmes, a specialist on China at the US Naval War College, has said that China's investments towards a potential future conflict are closer to those of the United States than may first appear because the Chinese understate their spending, the internal price structures of the two countries are different, and the Chinese need to concentrate only on projecting military force a short distance from their own shores.
-The balance may shift to the advantage of the Chinese very quickly if they continue double-digit annual growth, and the U.S. and its allies cut back.
+The balance may shift to the advantage of the Chinese very quickly if they continue double-digit annual growth, and the US and its allies cut back.

 In line with power transition theory, the idea that "wars tend to break out... when the upward trajectory of a rising power comes close to intersecting the downward trajectory of a declining power," some political scientists and international relations scholars have argued that a potential conflict between China, an emerging power, and the United States, the current superpower, is all but inevitable.
-Many academics disagree with applying power transition theory to the China-U.S. relationship.
+Many academics disagree with applying power transition theory to the China–US relationship.
 Robert Art states that these perspectives generally ignore China's peaceful rise strategy.
-Steve Chan concludes that the China-U.S. power transition will be more similar to the U.K.-U.S. power transition than the Anglo-German power transition in which World War I arose.
+Steve Chan concludes that the China–US power transition will be more similar to the U.K.-US power transition than the Anglo-German power transition in which World War I arose.

+In 2026, China expanded land reclamation and military facilities at Antelope Reef in the Paracel Islands, aiming to enhance surveillance, anti-access/area denial capabilities, and consolidate maritime claims.
+The expansion, occurring amid a reduced US naval presence in the South China Sea, contributed to increasing militarization and prompted neighboring countries, including Vietnam, to strengthen their own holdings in the region.

 Technological transfers and associated issues

-On 29 March 2024, the Biden administration revised rules aimed at restricting China's access to U.S. artificial intelligence (AI) chips and chipmaking tools, including those from Nvidia, as part of efforts to address national security concerns over Beijing's tech advancements potentially aiding its military.
-In August 2025, Chinese regulators informally directed domestic tech companies to halt or reduce purchases of Nvidia's H20 AI chips after U.S. Commerce Secretary Howard Lutnick made remarks perceived as insulting, stating that the U.S. deliberately sold China only downgraded technology.
+On 29 March 2024, the Biden administration revised rules aimed at restricting China's access to US artificial intelligence (AI) chips and chipmaking tools, including those from Nvidia, as part of efforts to address national security concerns over Beijing's tech advancements potentially aiding its military.
+In August 2025, Chinese regulators informally directed domestic tech companies to halt or reduce purchases of Nvidia's H20 AI chips after US Commerce Secretary Howard Lutnick made remarks perceived as insulting, stating that the US deliberately sold China only downgraded technology.